oVirt/ovirt-site/source/feature/manage-storage-connections.html.md

 <b>Example</b> [http://host:port/api/storageconnections/](http://host:port/api/storageconnections/)<connectionId>
 Connection Id is of format GUID, for instance - ffb489f6-b144-4770-84d0-22167024bb5c Request type is DELETE
-A host is required for the deletion process, thus there's a need in request body in deletion request to contain host details.
+A host is optional for the deletion process.
+Supplying it will disconnect (unmount) the connection from that host.
+If host is passed, there's a need in request body in deletion request to contain host details.
 Example of host element structure in the body (it can contain either host id or name):

 <host>